-The 3D printer needs a bit of room and has about the same footprint as a regular inkjet printer.
+The 3D printer needs a bit of room and has about the same footprint as a multifunction printer.

 The difference here is it also needs a fair bit of height, so you can fit the filament roll and give it space to produce objects.

 To get started we had to place the printer’s base through the tower frame and screw it all together.